On reduction of moduli schemes of abelian varieties with definite quaternion multiplications: More constructions of modules

-Our goal is to determine all possible slope sequences that can be realized by \dieu $O_B\otimes \Zp$-modules that admit both a separable quasi-polarization and the determinant condition (still in the minimal case $m=1$).
-This problem is local and one only needs to consider those of \dieu $\calO_{B_v}$-modules for each place $v$ over $p$.
-To simplify the notations as we did in Sections~\ref{sec:04} and \ref{sec:09}, we write $\bfB$, $\bfF$, etc. for $B_v$, $F_v$ etc. and drop the subscript $v$ from our notations.
+Our goal is to determine precisely slope sequences that arise from separably quasi-polarized \dieu $O_B\otimes \Zp$-modules satisfying the determinant condition (for $m=1$).
+This problem is local.
+So it suffices to treat \dieu $\calO_{B_v}$-modules for each place $v$ lying over $p$.
+To simplify the notation as we did in Sections~\ref{sec:04}--\ref{sec:09}, we write $\bfB$, $\bfF$ etc.\ for $B_v$, $F_v$ etc.\ and drop the subscript $v$ from our notation.

-Theorem~\ref{73} determines exactly all possible slope sequences for separably polarized \dieu $\calO_\bfB$-modules of rank $4dm$, in particular for our current focus case of rank $4d$ (Corollary~\ref{76}).
+Theorem~\ref{73} determines exactly all possible slope sequences for separably polarized \dieu $\calO_\bfB$-modules of rank $4dm$, in particular for the present case of rank $4d$ (Corollary~\ref{76}).
 Recall that $d,e,f$ denote the degree, ramification index and inertia degree of $\bfF$, respectively.
-The following result settles the case for those \dieu modules in addition satisfying the determinant condition.
+The following result refines Corollary~\ref{76} for those \dieu modules in addition satisfying the determinant condition.

 \begin{thm} \ \begin{enumerate} \item Suppose that $\bfB$ is the $2\times 2$ matrix algebra.
 Let $\nu$ be a slope sequence as follows: